Euphredes/Euphredes/README.txt

            Fugitive

 I am a fugitive to the judicial system.
-One artifact in my underground library is a book that I deposited into AI.
+One artifact in my groundfloor library is a book that I deposited into AI.
 The remaining words of this
 Introduction are from AI.
 I requested